simpleiot/simpleiot/docs/adr/5-time-validation.md

 ## Problem

+To date, SIOT has been deployed to systems with RTCs and solid network connections, so time is fairly stable, thus this has not been a big concern.
+However, we are looking to deploy to edge systems, some with cellular modem connections and some without a battery backed RTC, so they may boot without a valid time.

 SIOT is very dependent on data having valid timestamps.
 If timestamps are not correct, the following probems may occur: